-Once the engine is running, movement of the throttle lever will increase the engine speed.
-Regulate the speed of the machine by varying the throttle position.
-Because the throttle is spring loaded, the machine will decelerate, and the engine will return to an idle any time the hand is removed from the throttle lever.
-Before starting the engine, check the throttle to be sure it is operating smoothly.
-Make sure it returns to the idle position as soon as the lever is released.
+Once the engine is running, movement of the throttle lever using your thumb will increase the engine speed.
+Regulate the speed of the vehicle by varying the throttle position.
+Because the throttle is spring loaded, the vehicle will decelerate and the engine will return to idle speed any time your thumb is removed from the throttle lever.